hop-protocol/hop-galaxy-op-subgraphs/README.md

 * 0.132 ETH for 6 months
 * 0.264 ETH for 3 months
 * 0.792 ETH for 1 month

+Combination

+* 0.5 ETH for 24 days and 1,217 USDC for 15 days

 ## Links